ErpNetDocs/tech/modules/crm/pricing/index.md

 So, after the selection process, one and only one price is selected and applied to the sales document.

+**For a detailed description of the algorithm of the method determining the product price, see @determine-product-price topic.**

 ## More conditional filtering fields

 @@name employs many more conditional fields, which allow fine-grained tuning of the product pricing strategy.
 All conditional fields work in the same basic way as described above.